GoDaddy: History

 GoDaddy was founded in 1997 in Phoenix, Arizona, by entrepreneur Bob Parsons.
-Prior to founding GoDaddy, Parsons had sold his financial software services company Parsons Technology to Intuit for $65 million in 1994.
-He came out of his retirement in 1997 to launch Jomax Technologies, taking its name from a road in Phoenix Arizona.
+Prior to founding GoDaddy, Parsons had sold his financial software services company, Parsons Technology, to Intuit for $65 million in 1994.
+He came out of his retirement in 1997 to launch Jomax Technologies, taking its name from a road in Phoenix, Arizona.

-In 1999, a group of employees at Jomax Technologies were brainstorming a new company name, with "Big Daddy" being a popular suggestion.
+In 1999, a group of employees at Jomax Technologies was brainstorming a new company name, with "Big Daddy" being a popular suggestion.
 However, finding this domain name already taken, "Go Daddy" was purchased instead.
 Parsons believed this to be a simple and memorable name.
 Jomax Technologies rebranded to GoDaddy in February 2006.

 By 2001, GoDaddy was approximately the same size as competitors Dotster and eNom.
 In April 2005, GoDaddy became the largest ICANN-accredited registrar on the Internet.
 GoDaddy received a strategic investment, in 2011, from private equity funds, KKR, Silver Lake, and Technology Crossover Ventures.

 In 2017, GoDaddy acquired the security platform Sucuri.
 In April 2017, GoDaddy acquired the Host Europe Group, including firms 123 Reg (at that point the UK's largest domain name registrar, with more than 3 million names registered and 1.3 million websites hosted), Domain Factory, and Heart Internet, for 1.69 billion euros ($1.82 billion).
 In March 2018, Amazon Web Services (AWS) announced that GoDaddy was migrating the vast majority of its infrastructure to AWS as part of a multi-year transition.

 In January 2020, GoDaddy unveiled a new logo with a simple, sans-serif type accompanied by a heart-shaped design that spells out "GO".
 In April 2021, the headquarters relocated from Scottsdale, Arizona to Tempe, Arizona.

 As of 2024, GoDaddy serves mostly small businesses and companies.

-In 2024, the company launched GoDaddy Airo, an AI-powered suite of tools designed to automate tasks such as logo creation, website content generation, and email marketing.
-In June 2024, GoDaddy was added to the S&P 500 index.

-Infrastructure

-In 2013, GoDaddy was reported as the largest ICANN-accredited registrar in the world, at the size of four times their closest competitor.
-They also have a 270000 sqft facility in Phoenix, Arizona.
+In April 2026, GoDaddy partnered with Cloudflare to add AI Crawl Control which would allow site owners to decide how AI bot crawlers interact with their content.

+Services

-The website PeeringDB records that GoDaddy maintains two autonomous systems.
-They allow services to be accessed across the global internet.
-AS-26496, the main autonomous system, is reachable from six cities at nine public & private peering facilities.
+GoDaddy is an ICANN-accredited registrar.
+It has a 270000 sqft facility in Phoenix, Arizona.
+According to PeeringDB records, GoDaddy maintains two autonomous systems, among them are the AS-26496, reachable from six cities at nine public & private peering facilities.

-GoDaddy Registry
+Registry

 In 2020, GoDaddy completed the acquisition of the domain registry services of Neustar and renamed the service "GoDaddy Registry".
 Initially, GoDaddy Registry operated the country code top-level domains .co and .us, and generic top-level domains such as .biz and .club.

+On October 31, 2022, Robert Breker, the Senior Director of Engineering at GoDaddy, reported on Behind the Scenes information of GoDaddy's Webhosting Infrastructure referring to patterns focusing on customer satisfaction, single platform service, keeping Datacenter-grade hardware for all servers, and optimally using hardware.